MarcT0K/marct0k.github.io/content/posts/essa3.md

 This paper was tricky to write because it is unusual for the security community.
 Instead of theoretical guarantees/bounds, we propose to rely on statistical guarantees.
 We gathered positive feedback at ESSA, and I was super happy about it.
 The paper is still under review, so we are not there yet, but it is a good first sign.
 This idea has many implications (not only in SE), so I am looking forward to the feedback from the community.

-If you want to take a look at my slides, you can find them here: {{< static "presentations/essa3_sse_risk_assess.pdf" >}}.
-A preprint should be available soon and once the paper is accepted, I will write another post to detail the intuitions behind the paper.
+If you want to take a look at my slides, you can find them [here](presentations/essa3_sse_risk_assess.pdf).
+A preprint should be available soon, and once the paper is accepted, I will write another post to detail the intuitions behind the paper.

 # What's next in Searchable Encryption?